-Adrian Bowden holds a Bachelor of Laws and a BA degree from the University of Sydney, Australia.
+Adrian Bowden holds a Bachelor of Laws and a BA from the University of Sydney, Australia.
 He has lived and worked at Camphill Soltane since 2009.
 Adrian's career in Camphill began in a community in Norway, where he held a variety of roles over a 12-year period.
 During this time Adrian completed a three-year Seminar in Social Therapy and a one-year Seminar in Practical Mentoring.
 Adrian and his wife Rachel live in Phoenixville with their daughter.

 Danielle Cowan, Soltane General Manager

 Danielle Cowan joined Camphill Soltane in 2011, and after traveling across the country in an RV, returned to become the General Manager of Soltane.
 As a central aspect of her work, Danielle oversees Soltane's Enterprises, including the Soltane Café, Soltane Store, GCGC Greek Yogurt, and Community Arts Phoenixville.
 She is passionate about local artisans, makers, and businesses, yoga, and radical inclusivity.